 Sweet Potato Recipe

-Baked doughnuts are my favourite treat and this sweet potato recipe
+Baked doughnuts are my favorite treat and this sweet potato recipe

 gives them a new twist.
 Baked homemade doughnuts are really the best.
 They are light and have just the right consistency to give their fried counterparts a run for their money.